Craving Study Introduction

 Treatment of substance abuse disorders continues to challenge clinicians and “cravings” for the abused substance are often impediments to sobriety.
-NicotinamideAdenine Dinucleotide (NAD) has been used in the past with claims of having anti-craving properties.
-Previous data from this clinic using a similar formulation of NAD support the use of NAD as a valid treatment for drug cravings.
-This pilot study retrospectively examined the anti-craving properties of NAD in a group of 60 patients.
+However, NicotinamideAdenine Dinucleotide (NAD+) has been used in the past with claims of having anti-craving properties.
+Previous data from this clinic using a similar formulation of NAD+ support the use of NAD+ as a valid treatment for drug cravings.
+This pilot study retrospectively examined the anti-craving properties of NAD+ in a group of 60 patients.
 Additionally, patients were assessed on severity of cravings and relapse episodes at 12-20 months post treatment.

 The patients were adult males and females with addictions to primarily opiates or alcohol (N=60).
-Six patients were omitted due to incomplete data.
-The treatment, Brain Restoration Plus (BR+)TMcomprised of IV infusions of NAD as well as vitamins, oral amino acids, NAC and variable PRN medications for an average of 10 consecutive days ranging from 5 to 10 hours daily at a dose range of 500mg-1500mg each day.
-Self-reported craving ratings (0-10 Scale) were collected on Day 1 (before starting treatment), Day 5, and on Day 10 (last day of treatment).
-Follow up phone surveys were conducted from 12-20 months post treatment (N= 27).
+However, six patients had incomplete data.
+The treatment, Brain Restoration Plus (BR+)TMcomprised of IV infusions of NAD+ as well as vitamins, oral amino acids, NAC and variable PRN medications for an average of 10 consecutive days ranging from 5 to 10 hours daily at a dose range of 500mg-1500mg each day.
+Self-reported craving ratings (0-10 Scale) came in on Day 1 (before starting treatment), Day 5, and on Day 10 (last day of treatment).
+Follow up phone surveys were also conducted from 12-20 months post treatment (N= 27).
 Patients reported severity of cravings (1-5) and number of relapse episodes at the present time.